fudgepop01/kaitai_ide_vscode/README.md

 Hovering over a region with a raw value type, such as string or integer will (read: _should_) additionally display the obtained value in the best way it can.

+### chunks: focus on what's relevant

+If the option is enabled, chunking will automatically take place when a node is clicked in the tree-view.
+This will force the hex viewer to only render the chunk of the file that's relevant.

 ### tree views

 Upon compiling a kaitai struct file, a tree view in the explorer panel will pop up